 It can be challenging to know what moves are best when it comes to your finances, especially in the digital age, when advice—good and bad—is everywhere.

-Personal finance in particular has recently become a hot topic on social media.
-The hashtag personal finance (written as #personalfinance) has been used on more than 1.2 million Instagram posts, as of March 2021.
-And on the popular video service app TikTok, videos with that same hashtag have been viewed nearly 4 billion times.
+Personal finance, in particular, has recently become a hot topic on social media.
+The hashtag personal finance (written as #personalfinance) has been used on more than 1.7 million Instagram posts as of November 2021.
+And on the popular video service app TikTok, videos with that same hashtag have been viewed nearly 5 billion times.